QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning

 In each time step, the parameters are set directly in the quantum circuit for loss function evaluation via quantum measurements.
 This procedure has constant cost in terms of the number of parameters, same as the forward evaluation cost of the loss function.
 From the $n_{\mathrm{DMD}}$ loss function values, we identify the lowest loss and the corresponding optimal time $t_{\mathrm{opt}} = \argmin_{t_{m} \leq t \leq t_{m + n_{\mathrm{DMD}}}} \mathcal{L} (\boldsymbol{\theta} (t))$.
 This step includes the last VQE iteration $t_m$ to prevent degradation in case of inaccurate DMD predictions.
+The algorithm iteratively alternates the simulation steps with the Koopman steps for $n_\mathrm{iter}$ steps, similarly to~\citep{dmd_nn}.
 To facillate the Koopman operator learning algorithm, we introduce DMD, Sliding Window DMD and neural DMD into QuACK as follows.

 \paragraph{DMD and Sliding Window DMD.} Dynamic Mode Decomposition (DMD) employs a linear fit for vector dynamics $\boldsymbol{\theta} \in \mathbb{R}^n$, where $\boldsymbol{\theta} (t_{k+1}) = K \boldsymbol{\theta} (t_k)$.
 By concatenating $\boldsymbol{\theta}$ at $m + 1$ consecutive times, we define $\mathbf{\Theta}(t_k) \colonequals [\boldsymbol{\theta}(t_k) \ \boldsymbol{\theta}(t_{k + 1}) \cdots \boldsymbol{\theta}(t_{k + m})]$.
 We create data matrices $\mathbf{\Theta}(t_0)$ and $\mathbf{\Theta}(t_1)$, the latter being the one-step evolution of the former.
 In approximately linear dynamics, $K$ is constant for all $t_k$, and hence $\mathbf{\Theta} (t_1) \approx K \mathbf{\Theta} (t_0)$.
 The best fit occurs at the Frobenius loss minimum, given by $K = \mathbf{\Theta} (t_1) \mathbf{\Theta}(t_0)^+$, where $+$ is the Moore-Penrose inverse.